VASU-GARG/Hacktober-Fest-Main-README/README.md

 * Folders for different domains are created in the repo.
 * Commit new changes in respective folders, explaining the change you want to do.
 * Avoid duplications.
+* Along with the code, upload the screenshots and the links for deployed project or APK file.
 * Test your code for any kind of bugs or errors before sending the pull request.
 * Send pull request for review.